19hours/sg-statutes/Acts/Income Tax Act.md

 ### Shares buyback

-10J\.—(1) Where a company resident in Singapore purchases or otherwise acquires shares issued by it from any shareholder of the company (referred to in this section as a buyback), for the purposes of this section —
+10J\.—(1) Where a company resident in Singapore purchases or otherwise acquires shares issued by it from any shareholder of the company (referred to in this section as a buyback), whether to hold as treasury shares or otherwise, for the purposes of this section —

 (a) the buyback constitutes a market purchase if the purchase of the shares is made on a stock exchange; and

 (b) the buyback constitutes an off‑market purchase if the purchase of the shares is made otherwise than on a stock exchange.

 [32/99]

+[34/2005 wef 30/01/2006]

 (2) Where a company undertakes a buyback described in subsection (1), any payment made by the company to any shareholder for the buyback shall, to the extent that the payment is made out of contributed capital of the company, not be regarded as a payment of dividend by the company to the shareholder, and an amount equal to the payment shall be debited to the contributed capital account kept by the company under section 10I(5)(c)(i).